WazirX Hack Incident Analysis by Cobo's Security Team

 4.1 Secure and Advanced Wallet Technologies

 Cobo Portal integrates four wallet technologies into a single platform, delivering state-of-the-art security architecture and the industry’s broadest coverage of chains and tokens.
-To learn more about the supported tokens and chains, please click here for Custodial Wallets and here for MPC Wallets.
+To see the full list of supported tokens and chains, please click here.

 4.2 Cobo Guard